rubrikinc/rubrik_oracle_tools/README.md

 rubrik_oracle_mount_info --help
 Usage: rubrik_oracle_mount_info [OPTIONS]

       This will print the information about a Rubrik live mount using the database name and the live mount host.

       Returns:

 Options:
   -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
                              [required]
   -m, --mounted_host TEXT    The host with the live mount to remove
                              [required]

-  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING or CRITICAL.
+  -k, --keyfile TEXT         The connection keyfile path --insecure                 Flag to use insecure connection -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING or CRITICAL.
   --help                     Show this message and exit.
 ```